webnt-dev/aws-demo-api/doc/api.md

 * testJS1: JS resolver with pipeline with 1 function
 * testJS10: JS resolver with pipeline with 10 functions

+Query returns version informations.
+Query uses `NoneSource`, there is no resource queried, data are static or generated using `util`.

 #### Response data

 * **count**: how many request/response templates/handlers call triggered